FedericoM120/RPS/README.md

 # RPS
+A rock, paper, scissors game using Javascript, HTML, and CSS.

-VISIT MY WEBPAGE USING THIS LINK:
+VISIT MY WEBPAGE AND PLAY USING THIS LINK:

 https://federicom120.github.io/RPS/